-- 1. Bias HPE still has bugs in the raw data, and should not be used (nor in real-time at your WFO). - 2.
-This case occurred in 2014, before there was MRMS data available in AWIPS, so MRMS is not usable. - 3.
-The bug with DPR in FFMP existed back then, so you should not use it within FFMP.
+- 1. Bias HPE has bugs in the raw data, and should not be used (nor in real-time at your WFO). - 2.
+This case occurred in 2014, before there was MRMS data available in AWIPS, so MRMS is not usable.

+- 3. There was a bug with how DPR was calculated in FFMP, so you should not use it within FFMP.
 However, remember that you can still load it manually to view in CAVE (and are encouraged to do so!). - 4.
-There is a bug with HPE being loaded via the Volume Browser and FFMP that causes precip rates to be off, so you should not use HPE at all.
+There was a bug with HPE being loaded via the Volume Browser and FFMP that causes precip rates to be off, so you should not use HPE.